melindam/ecryptfs/README.md

 #### ecryptfs::secure_system
 Include the recipe in your node's `runlist` when your system is finished rebooting and state of system should resume encrypting the file system and remove auto-mount config files needed.
-If added with the `ecryptfs::reboot` recipe, it will remove that recipe and `ecryptfs::secure_system` from the node's runlist.

 Usage
 -----